47Key/47key/README.md

 <br />

+'''
-**🛠️ I'm a fullstack software engineer, looking to make an impact with the code I write.**
-**🧠 I love to learn and I'm always curious**
+🛠️ I'm a fullstack engineer, looking to make an impact with the code I write 🧠 I love to learn and I'm always curious
-**💪 I am highly motivated & able to use critical thinking & problem solving skills to achieve my goals**
+💪 I am highly motivated & able to use critical thinking & problem solving skills to achieve my goals
+'''

-I am looking to make an impact with the code I write, and the projects & career I am working on.
+I'm looking to make an impact with the code I write, and the projects & career I'm involved with.
 All of my projects are built from scratch, starting with the planning & design stage, leading into the coding, testing, and deployment stages.
 I try to incorporate my own touch in each of the projects I work on.

 ### [Portfolio Website](https://www.ryleykeegan.dev)